coledea/Multi-Temporal-Point-Cloud-Datasets/README.md

 Please be aware that this may take very long.
 We also provide an additional example configuration file that you can adapt to your needs.

+### Docker
+We provide a Dockerfile for setting up the required environment and dependencies:

+`docker build -t multi-temporal-point-cloud-datasets-survey .`

+We also pre-built a docker image to ensure the longevity of the runtime environment.
+Instead of building the image yourself, you can just call:

+`docker pull olewegen/multi-temporal-point-cloud-datasets-survey`

+Using an interactive shell, you can then start the scripts you want to execute within the container:

+`docker run -it --rm -v /path/to/datasets:/usr/local/app/data multi-temporal-point-cloud-datasets-survey`